-With more than $47 billion in assets under management (AUM), Harbor Capital Advisors manages assets for Harbor Funds and for corporate pension plans.
+Harbor Capital Advisors, Inc. manages assets for Harbor Funds and for corporate pension plans.
 The Chicago firm uses a “manager of managers” approach, meaning it delegates market research and portfolio construction to subadvisors.

-The firm does not work offer financial planning or customized portfolio consulting.
+The firm does not offer financial planning or customized portfolio consulting.
 To find financial advisors who serve your area and offer personal services, use SmartAsset’s free matching tool.
-It recommends up to three local financial advisors based on your individual circumstances.

 Harbor Capital Advisors Background

 Harbor Capital formed in 1983 to manage the pension plan and retirement plan assets of Owens-Illinois, its parent company at the time.
 Today, the firm is a wholly owned subsidiary of ORIX Corporation, a global financial services firm based in Tokyo.

 Harbor Capital Advisors Types of Clients and Minimum Account Sizes

 Harbor Capital advises Harbor Funds, an investment company, and Harbor Capital Group Trust for Defined Benefit Plans, a collective investment vehicle.
 That said, you can open an individual retirement account (IRA) or a non-retirement account to invest in its mutual funds on its website.